franklesniak/HOTAS-HOSAS_Control_Mapping_Template_Files/README.md

 ## Thanks
 Thanks to agarwaen117 on Reddit for making the PDF documents fillable!

+Thanks to JusticeMKIII on Reddit for making the VKB Gladiator NXT templates and allowing me to post them here!

 Thanks to VKB and Virpil/VPC for providing the original control templates.
 I hope you don't mind me making some improvements :)